Highline to Poison Mountain in BC

-|GPS Coordinates for Highline to Poison Mountain in B.C. are N50 52.2949 W122 10.31.
+|GPS Coordinates are N50 52.2949 W122 10.31.

-and the link on Google Maps
+Link on Google Maps

 Carpenter Lake and Bridge River

-This picture was taken just shortly before 8 in the evening.
+The following pictures was taken just shortly before 8 in the evening.
 This was the time when we turned around.

 YouTube clip to Poison mountain